Direct action climate campaigners have emerged with at least a moral victory from the latest round of conflict with UK fossil fuel interests.

 During a three-week trial at Nottingham crown court, the 20 pleaded not guilty to conspiring to commit aggravated trespass.

 The 20 admitted their intention to close down Eon’s 2,000-megawatt coal-fired power plant at Ratcliffe-on-Soar, Nottinghamshire, for one week during April 2009.
-It is one of England’s largest power stations and emits up to 150,000 tonnes of carbon dioxide per week.
+The plant is one of England’s largest power stations, emitting up to 150,000 tonnes of carbon dioxide per week.

 They were among a large group who had gathered at a nearby school.
 But police made a pre-emptive strike and arrested 114 people.